atao60/fse-cli/CONTRIBUTING.md

   *  Determine whether the commit is a BREAKING CHANGES or not (by answering `y` and fill up BREAKING CHANGES descriptions in the CLI).
   *  (Optional) Mention the issues in the [issue tracking system](https://en.wikipedia.org/wiki/Issue_tracking_system), here [Github issues](https://github.com/atao60/fse-cli/issues), (by answering `y` and fill up the issue descriptions in the CLI).

+> Any change can be released and published as soon as commited.
+See [below](#publish).
+But any uncommited changes will prevent a release.
+On the other hand, a publishing can be done with uncommited changes, ignoring them.

 ### Pull Request